-Reasons: To provide the allocations and associated footnotes to the mobile service in order to identify the bands for IMT.
+Reasons: These modifications provide allocations on a primary basis to the Mobile Service as needed and identifications to IMT.
+This facilitates harmonized worldwide bands for IMT, which are highly desirable in order to achieve global roaming and the benefits of economies of scale.

-ADD USA/4821A13/3
+ADD USA/1.13/3

 5.A113 The frequency band 24.25-27.5 GHz is identified for use by administrations wishing to implement the terrestrial component of International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
-The use of this frequency band by the mobile service for IMT is limited to the land mobile service.
-Resolutions [A113-IMT ABOVE 24 GHZ] (WRC-19) and 750 (Rev. WRC-19) apply.

-Reasons: To identify the bands for IMT and to identify the Resolutions which define the operational constraints required to ensure compatibility.
+Reasons: To identify harmonized worldwidebands for IMT, which are highly desirable in order to achieve global roaming and the benefits of economies of scale

 Section IV – Table of Frequency Allocations (See No. 2.1)